 You burn fat even after exercise because you primarily use your carbs during the exercise (unless exercising for a very long period of time), and it takes time to replace them, so in the meantime, your body burns fat for energy.

 But what can the fervently anti-exercise types do?

 Can small daily changes help burn more fat?

 “Amy” is the subject here.
 She basically moves very little, housework being the apex of her energetic outburst.
-She is tested and it confirms her sessile nature.
+She is tested and it confirms her penchant for inactivity.
 The goal for her is to move more… not a huge amount, but little bits, like walking up the escalator; walk while talking; stand rather than sit.. that sorta thing.

 These small changes were recorded.
 The result – her heart rate was more frequently raised and she burned 240 more calories each day.
 If she did this for a year, she could lose about 26 pounds.
 Of course, you can’t increase your calories while adding this moderate amount of movement.